wemrysi/quasar/README.md

 # Quasar

-Quasar is an open source NoSQL analytics engine that can be used as a library or through a REST API to power advanced analytics across a growing range of data sources and databases, including MongoDB.
+Quasar is an open source NoSQL analytics engine that can be used as a library or through a REST API to power advanced analytics across a range of datasources and databases.

 ## SQL²